10-spot: Cards oust Braves from NLDS with record 1st inning - WHIZ News

 Cardinals: After missing two weeks with a strained left hamstring, 2B Wong has held up well in his postseason return.
 “He feels great and hasn’t really missed a beat,” Shildt said.

 Braves: 2B Ozzie Albies remained in the game after appearing to hurt his right hand while dropping a throw from SS Dansby Swanson attempting to turn a double play in the third inning.
-A trainer gave Albies’ hand a quick examination on the mound during a pitching change later in the inning, but he stayed in the game.
+A trainer gave Albies’ hand a quick examination during a pitching change.

 UP NEXT

 The Cardinals lost to San Francisco in five games at the 2014 NLCS, their last of four straight trips to the round.
-The NL Central champions went 4-3 vs. the Dodgers during the regular season, sweeping a four-game series at Busch Stadium in April but losing three straight at Los Angeles in August.
-St. Louis posted a 5-2 edge over Washington in their season series.
+The NL Central champions went 5-2 against Washington in their 2019 season series.

 After a second straight NL East title, the Braves head into the offseason with a solid nucleus of young talent but the burden of another postseason flop.
 Donaldson is a potential free agent, along with pitcher Dallas Keuchel, who struggled in his two NLDS starts.

-Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com
+Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 and find his work at https://apnews.com

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports